-Risk management nowadays often has the reputation of being a “preventive”, especially when it is only operated by a few risk managers who have to be involved in order to make use of a right of veto in the case of critical decisions.
+Risk management nowadays often has the reputation of being “preventive”, especially when it is only operated by a few risk managers who have to be involved in order to make use of a right of veto in the case of critical decisions.
 In fact, risk management is a management discipline that cannot be separated from the operational management structures of an organization.
 Every decision-maker weighs risks in every aspect of his or her actions – whether using gut instinct or formalized methods.
 Company-wide risk management has the clear task of providing uniform methods and tools that help operational management to make better decisions.
 Interestingly, it can be observed that organizations with a strong target focus do not consider risk management as a stumbling block,

 As has been shown in various economic crises, even with the best algorithms, it is not possible to make valid conclusions about the future from the past.
-Risk assessments – and the resulting assessments of future developments – are essentially always based on three sources: data from the past, parameters of the present in connection with the data of the past and human assessments, conclusions, deductions – i.e., “expert’s judgment”.
+Risk assessments – and the resulting assessments of future developments – are essentially always based on three sources: data from the past, parameters of the present in connection with the data of the past, and human assessments, conclusions, deductions – i.e., “expert’s judgment”.
 I am convinced that even in times of big data and with vast amounts of historical data available, people will draw the appropriate conclusion and that their subjective experiences and properties will always play a role.

-From my perception there are two types of software tools in the GRC environment.
-There are expert tools that usually support a very small group of experts in preparing data, processing it with special analysis and simulation methods and showing statistically verifiable probabilities of results in response to very specific questions.
+From my perception, there are two types of software tools in the GRC environment.
+There are expert tools that usually support a very small group of experts in preparing data, processing it with special analysis and simulation methods, and showing statistically verifiable probabilities of results in response to very specific questions.

-The second type of tools are management systems – tools that enable central risk management to exercise its governance function.
+The second type of tool is management systems – tools that enable central risk management to exercise its governance function.
 Processes and methods are set up that help to carry a homogeneous risk management approach into the entire management organization in order to strengthen target focus and resilience to unforeseen developments in the entire company.
-The greatest benefit for companies arises when they begin to integrate several such management systems in order to generate synergies between ERM, ICS, audit management, compliance management, security management and other GRC (Governance, risk management, and compliance) processes.
+The greatest benefit for companies arises when they begin to integrate several such management systems in order to generate synergies between ERM, ICS, audit management, compliance management, security management, and other GRC (Governance, risk management, and compliance) processes.
 It is through this integration that GRC develops its real added value.